jtpio/jtpio.github.io/_posts/2016-01-09-music-events-globe.md

 ## Context

-I wanted a tool to have an of idea where my favorite artists generally play live.
+I wanted a tool to have an idea of where my favorite artists play live.
 The data is for most of them accessible on websites like [Bandsintown](//bandsintown.com) and [SongKick](//songkick.com), but it comes as a list of events sorted by date.

 That tool shows the same data but in a more visual way.